 The beginning of the hike has a decent amount of plant life, with cacti of various types, small spiky plants, a few Oak and Juniper trees that are adapted for desert life, and even a few patches of grass and flowers.

-You’ll reach the dam about halfway through the hike.
-It’s a good spot to sit for a while and eat lunch or a snack.
+These days, the dam creates a small reservoir used by the park’s wildlife.
 Depending on the season, you may find a large pool of water, or not much at all.

 Continuing on the trail will take you past several large joshua trees.
 That’s what you’re here for, right?
 This is a good chance to see them up close.